Guide to Better Master Ancient Symbols of Strength and Perseverance

 B’alam Symbol of Strength (Mesoamerican and Mayan Cultures)

-In the later Mayan civilization, many monarchs held the name B’alam, as the jaguar came to represent royalty.
+• In the later Mayan civilization, the name B’alam became associated with many monarchs, signifying the jaguar as a symbol of royalty.

 Frequently Asked Questions